3mdeb/news-and-ideas/blog/content/post/2020-09-30-system_latency.md

   - latencies
   - i.mx8
 categories:
+  - Firmware
-  - Real-Time
+  - IoT
-  - Testing
+  - OS Dev

 ---

-# Latency - The most crucial aspect of real-time systems

 ## Intro
 Many words have been spoken about RT systems and their supremacy over typical